The Academy pioneers new ways of communicating faith, serving as a powerhouse that conceives, creates and delivers new, innovative content.

 From all different walks of life, we come together as a collective to share our voices, raw, uncut and real, resourcing a wider community to live distinctively and to embrace the freedom into which He invites us.

-this month: courage
+this month: perseverance

 Faith that gives us the courage to stand still in the midst of the battle comes from knowing, like David, that our victory comes from God.
 So while there will be times when courage brings you face-to-face with Goliath, there will be times when it brings you quiet and still, face-to-face with your Father.